 A lot of romantic films would have us believe that we clap eyes on someone and that’s it.
 Done.
 We love them forever and ever and the alternative is a lifetime of heartbreak.
 But really feelings are a helluva lot more complicated.
 Like the fact it’s totally possible to fall for more than one person at a time.
 Sure it’s often a bit easier to figure out who you like the most when you’re not also trying to save the world and lead a revolution, but it still happens.

 Chiron and Kevin – Moonlight

-Moonlight recently won Best Picture at the Oscars (trust us – they checked.
+Moonlight won Best Picture at the Oscars earlier this year (trust us – they checked.
 A lot), so it’s a bonafide must-watch.
 Just make sure you have some tissues on hand, and whack on some waterproof mascara because it’s a proper, beautiful heart-breaker at times.

 This intense and powerful tale certainly doesn’t unfold like a conventional love story.
 In fact the relationship with Chiron and Kevin is a million miles away from a dreamy romance, which is what has landed the movie such critical acclaim.
 Instead, it explores issues of race, family and sexuality throughout three powerful stages of Chiron’s life.

 This laugh-out-loud movie is all about two high school friends who have to deal with an unplanned pregnancy, as well as their confusing feelings for each other.

 Sure that might sound really bloody scary – and they both get really bloody scared at times – but it’s great to see how two imperfect people can come together, accept responsibility and find a way to muddle through.
 It just goes to show relationships aren’t always sunshine and rainbows or riding off into the sunset.
 Sometimes you’re forced to face up to big, important, terrifying things.
 But you know what?
 You can always get through it, alone or together.